bin-cli/bin-cli/CONTRIBUTING.md

 - [ShellCheck]
 - [awk]

-If you are using Ubuntu 24.04 or Debian 12, the `bin/setup` script will install most of these for you.
+If you are using Ubuntu 24.04 or Debian 12 (or similar), the `bin/setup` script will install most of these for you.

 Run `bin/tdd` to automatically run the test suite each time you make a change, or manually run `bin/test` if you prefer.

 To test the changes interactively, run `bin/dev`.
+To build a version for your own use, run `bin/build <version>`, specifying your own version number such as `1.2.3-yourname.0`, then copy `dist/bin` to your preferred location.

 Remember to update the `--help` output, [README] and [CHANGELOG] as appropriate.